History of sound recording

 Experiments in capturing sound on a recording medium for preservation and reproduction began in earnest during the Industrial Revolution of the 1800s.
 Many pioneering attempts to record and reproduce sound were made during the latter half of the 19th century – notably Édouard-Léon Scott de Martinville's phonautograph of 1857 – and these efforts culminated in the invention of the phonograph by Thomas Edison in 1877.

 Digital recording emerged in the late 20th century and has since flourished with the popularity of digital music and online streaming services.

 Overview

+Experiments Before True Playback (1857–1876)

+The first patented device for intentionally recording sound waveforms was called the "Phonoautograph" and patented in 1857.
+Nevertheless, the record it produced could not yet be played back out loud.
+(Modern researchers have discovered that some of these recordings do contain enough information for playable clips to be reconstructed; work between 2007 and 2009 recovered the attached "Au clair de la lune," 1860).

+Alongside these early experiments, advances were also being made in the transmission of live audio.
+Alexander Graham Bell introduced a working telephone in 1876, which helped stimulate the research of Thomas Edison that would produce playable recordings the following year.